Configuration

 • Properties:

-• Message expiry interval: Specifies the message expiry interval, displayed in seconds.
-When the retain=true option is set on the PUBLISH message, this interval also defines how long a message is retained on a topic.
+• Message expiry interval: This field indicates the message expiry interval, expressed in seconds.
+When the Retain flag is enabled (set to true), this interval additionally determines the duration for which a message remains retained on a topic.

 Subscriber